eaton/fyi-serializers/README.md

-# Quick and dirty serializers
+# Eaton's quick and dirty serializers

 A set of handy-if-janky helpers for parsing and stringifying data I run into when spelunking through old archives and/or database snapshots.